PASSIONATE ABOUT INSPIRING OTHERS

 Kerry loves to spend time with her family, golf, and hike.
 Her favorite thing about the Vail Valley is the tight-knit community, the support her kids receive, and the beautiful backdrop.

 win founding members

-Our current community is made up of 82 founding members.
-These women from the Vail Valley community are an inspiration and help us drive our mission; We embrace collaborative and thoughtful philanthropy among women to champion transformative change in the community by offering impactful scholarships and mentorships to empower local youth to define their individual successes.
+Our community was founded with 82 members and has since grown to include 133 women.
+These individuals from the Vail Valley community are an inspiration and help us drive our mission; We embrace collaborative and thoughtful philanthropy among women to champion transformative change in the community by offering impactful scholarships and mentorships to empower local youth to define their individual successes.